aptos-labs/aptos-core/aptos-move/framework/supra-framework/doc/chain_id.md

 <tr>
 <td>2</td>
-<td>The chain id can only be fetched if the chain id resource exists under the Aptos framework account.</td>
+<td>The chain id can only be fetched if the chain id resource exists under the Supra framework account.</td>
 <td>Low</td>
 <td>The chain_id::get function fetches the chain id by borrowing the ChainId resource from the supra_framework account.</td>
 <td>Formally verified via <a href="#high-level-req-2">get</a>.</td>